bradensMG/bradensMG.github.io/README.md

 # hi i'm braden
-this is the github repo for my site, https://bradensmg.github.io\nnothing significant going on with it at the moment but maybe i'll do something interesting
+this is the github repo for my site, https://bradensmg.github.io<br>maybe something interesting will happen to it at some point but for now nothing important's on here